vishwathkamalanathan/ITCS-6100-Group-7/README.md

 AWS Sagemaker link - <https://catalog.us-east-1.prod.workshops.aws/workshops/80ba0ea5-7cf9-4b8c-9d3f-1cd988b6c071/en-US/2-real-estate>

-<i>Note: We used latitude and logitutde to extract the county information and Perfomed analysis at the county level.
+<i>Note: We used latitude and logitutde to extract the county information and perfomed analysis at the county level.
+We also added in an extra feature which is used to get the population per room for each county.
 Link to the County Extraction notebook - [Extraction Notebook](Jupyter-Notebooks/County_extraction.ipynb)</i>

 ### Data Description: